-The Colourful Buildings and Street Art of Reykjavik, Iceland
+Colourful Buildings and Street Art in Reykjavik, Iceland

 Street art in Reykjavik

-I was surprised to learn Reykjavik is the world’s northernmost capital city, but this interesting fact was only the first of a long list of surprises I would discover during my trip to Reykjavik.
+I recently found out that Reykjavik is the world’s northernmost capital city, but this interesting fact was only the first of a long list of surprises I would discover during my trip to the capital.
+I also never expected to see so many colourful buildings and so much street art in Reykjavik.

-Reykjavik is only a small city, but what it lacks in size it makes up for in character and colour.
+Despite being the capital of Iceland, Reykjavik is only a small city.
+Though what it lacks in size it makes up for in character and colour.
 You can travel everywhere by foot and within minutes you’ll notice a city that takes pride in skirting away from the norm.
-From the colourful street art to the nature-inspired architecture, and from the quirky museums to its close proximity to volcanoes – everything about Reykjavik delights.

 Colourful buildings, shops, Reykjavik